-When flatbed shipping dimensions are more than the standard legal size, then the shipment is considered over-dimensional.
+When flatbed shipping dimensions are more than the standard legal size, the shipment is considered over-dimensional.
 Shippers have to pay attention to their freight’s weight and dimensions, especially if it will be shipped on an over-dimensional flatbed trailer.

 Information shippers must know before obtaining over-dimensional trailer capacity:

-If dimensions are off, it could cost the shipper thousands of dollars in transportation fees, especially if the shipment is passing through several state lines.
+If the dimensions are off, it could cost the shipper thousands of dollars in transportation fees, especially if the shipment is passing across several state lines.
 Listing the wrong dimensions or weight could even lead to the use of improper equipment, which can be dangerous and/or lead to even bigger fines.

 Rules change for over-dimensional freight as the freight gets bigger or the carrier crosses state lines.
 The more specific information the shipper can offer to the carrier, the better.
-Over dimensional flatbed, permits are typically inexpensive but you need to ensure you have the correct ones.
+Over dimensional flatbed, permits are typically inexpensive, but you need to ensure you have the correct ones.

 To guarantee your over dimensional load is delivered on-time, every time, request a free freight assessment.
 We have pre-qualified, specialized carriers who have the right equipment for your oversized load.
 Want help shipping your freight?
 Contact us now!